Shopify/polaris/polaris.shopify.com/content/components/toast.md

   - fileName: toast-error.tsx
     title: Error
     description: Although error toast is still available and used in the system, we discourage its use.
 Reserve it for errors not caused by merchants, like a connection issue.
 Error toast should convey what went wrong in plain language and should not go over 3 words.
 For all other error message types, follow the [error message guidelines](https://polaris.shopify.com/patterns/error-messages).
 ---

-# Toast

-The toast component is a non-disruptive message that appears at the bottom of the interface to provide quick, at-a-glance feedback on the outcome of an action.

----

 ## Required components